Mini MBA Program

 This class introduces the legal and ethical principles responsible for the extraordinary success of our free market economy, free political system, and free society over centuries, not decades.
 By learning how, when, and why the ten simple and non-negotiable laws of ethical conduct under ethics-based American Rule of Law can and must be enforced in the United States, and increasingly around the world, you will gain the essential wisdom you will need to survive and succeed in today's increasingly turbulent times.

-Businesses today face a number of challenges and opportunities including globalization, the effects of advances in technology, increased competition and the imperative for innovation.
-"Marketing" is often identified with advertising/promotion or selling techniques—but marketing is a much broader discipline.
-Marketers are involved in marketing many types of entities: goods, services, events, experiences, persons, places, properties, organizations, information, and ideas.
-Marketers must be skilled at managing demand—influencing its level, timing, and composition.
+Often identified with advertising/promotion or selling techniques, marketing is a much broader discipline.
+Marketers are involved in marketing many types of entities: goods, services, events, experiences, persons, places, properties, organizations, information, and ideas and must be skilled at managing the many challenges facing businesses today including globalization, technological advances, increase competition and the imperative for innovation.
 Marketing management is the art and science of choosing target markets and getting, keeping, and growing customers through creating, delivering, and communicating superior customer value.
 The purpose of this module is to both educate and excite you about the world of marketing!

 - Which are the most attractive market segments to target?